krishanhewitt/minesweeper/README.md

 Pictures can be found on my [Project Website](http://krishanhewitt.ca/projectPage.php#msDiv).

 ## Tech/Libraries used
   -Java8
   -JavaFX
   -EclipseIDE

 ## Features
+   Has all the original features of Minesweeper such as:
+   -First click is *always* a spot with no mines
+   -Empty tiles adjacent to other empty tiles reveal themselves when clicked
+   -Boards are randomly generated and numbers are correctly calculated
+   -etc.

+## Skills worked on
-  -Classes kept seperate to promote high cohesion/low coupling -Commented
+  -Keeping classes seperate to promote high cohesion/low coupling
+  -Practiced commenting methods/variables to save time when coming back to this code after not seeing it for a while

 ## Installation
 Compilation and running of this program requires the EclipseIDE, the e(fx)clipse plugin and JDK.